 Sävö becomes a nature reserve

-Already in 1980 there was a suggestion to turn Sävö into a nature reserve, in order to an island entirely overgrown with weeds.
+Already in 1980 there was a suggestion to turn Sävö into a nature reserve, in order to avoid an island entirely overgrown with weeds.
 In the summer of 1983, The Swedish Environmental Protection Agency could buy properties, which, together with the vessel pilot station formed the nature reserve created in 1987.
 The decision states that:

 ”The purpose of the reserve should be to conserve a culturally imprinted archipelago and provide such care and preservation so that it can be used for meaningful recreation along with educational and informational activities focusing on natural and cultural landscape as well as natural care in the archipelago.”